February 10, 2023

 Data wrangling, also known as data munging, is the process of cleaning, transforming, and organizing raw data for further analysis and integration.
-This article will explore the significance and benefits of data wrangling, the process of making raw data usable for different end users, and the application of data wrangling in AI and machine learning.
+In this article, I will explore the significance and benefits of data wrangling, the process of making raw data usable for different end users, and the application of data wrangling in AI and machine learning.
 Let’s start by taking a closer look at data wrangling and its significance in finance.

 With a predicted market size of 103B in 2027 according to Statista, unlocking big data’s full potential is more relevant than ever.
 As big data continues to evolve, companies continue to find new data types.
 However, as technology continues to create more data sources, data management continues to become a growing obstacle for businesses.